crashixx/B00M3R/README.md

 ## Requirement
 - Windows OS only
-- Python 3.x installed *
+- Python 3.x installed (unless it is a exe)
-- Modules: pypresence, discord, discord.ext *
+- Modules: pypresence, discord, discord.ext (unless it is a exe)
 - Discord bot